 CAUTION: Do not release the worms, pupa or moths into the wild because hornworms are considered pests and can damage crops.

-Goliath hornworm eggs are not raised like silkworms eggs.
-Several methods work for hatching/feeding newly hatched hornworms.
+Goliath hornworm eggs are not stored or raised like silkworms eggs.
+Several methods work for hatching fresh hornworm eggs and feeding newly hatched hornworms.
 The two methods we have found that work best are (1) hatch hornworm eggs in petri dish and "flick" into the cup when hatched; (2) place hornworm eggs on lid and hatch out on lid with cup in proper lid down position (they will crawl up mesh to eat the food).
 You can experiment and use whichever method works best for you, or you may find another method that works better for your use.
 As with silkworm eggs, hornworm eggs should not be hatched directly on the food as this will cause poor hatch rate, death among the eggs, and possibly mold.
 Ideal temps for hatching hornworm eggs are 80-85 degrees.